When it comes to explaining an employment gap, we often say too much or too little — here's how to provide just the right amount of details.

 Be sure to mention any volunteer work, classes, certifications, or even conferences you attended during your employment gap.
 If none of those options are relevant, know you probably picked up a new soft skill.

-General soft skills include communication, adaptability, problem solving, and critical observation.
+General soft skills to discuss during an interview include communication, adaptability, problem solving, and critical observation.
 Remember to show, not tell.
 Offer concrete examples and situations that show how you learned to better communicate or how you became more comfortable adapting to unexpected situations.

 Being able to show you've grown during your employment gap is respectable, so don't forget to highlight it.